 In other words, Heather knows how to write compelling emails.

-Heather sat down with us and showed us, in tactical detail, her most effective strategies for personalizing cold prospecting emails, including how to implement personalization at scale in larger email prospecting campaigns, so you can send emails that touch highly specific pain points instead of boring generic ones.
+Heather sat down with us and showed us, in tactical detail, her most effective strategies for personalizing cold prospecting emails.

-But first, we started with a terrible cold email she recently received.
+But first, I start with a terrible cold email she recently received.

 Note: If you want to see if your emails are working and outbound prospects are landing on your website, try Leadfeeder free.
 It will show you which companies visited your site in the last month.

-You can skip directly to prospecting sales email templates we created based on best practices, including Heather’s advice.
+You can skip directly to prospecting sales email templates I created based on best practices, including Heather’s advice.

 This email from Marketo caught Heather’s attention for all the wrong reasons.